PacktPublishing/Shopify-Theme-Customization-with-Liquid/README.md

-# Hands-On-Liquid-Programming-for-Shopify-Theme-Customisation
+# Shopify Theme Customization with Liquid
-Hands-On Liquid Programming for Shopify Theme Customisation, published by Packt
+Shopify Theme Customization with Liquid, published by Packt